Last updated on August 7th, 2023

 Niacin

-Also referred to as nicotinic acid, is suitable for high triglyceride treatment.
+Also referred to as nicotinic acid, it is suitable for high triglyceride treatment.
 It is a B vitamin that might elevate the levels of HDL cholesterol.
 It also helps reduce total cholesterol, LDL cholesterol, and TGs levels.

 A physician might recommend niacin if a person’s triglyceride levels exceed 500 mg/dL.
 Niacin is known to interact with other medicines and lead to side effects.
 Thus, it is better not to consume OTC niacin without consulting a doctor.